premavardhans/Bigdata_Session1Assignment2/README.md

-# Bigdata_Session2Assignment1
+# Bigdata_Session2Assignments
-BigData_Session2Assignment1
+BigData_Session2Assignments

-There are assignments for second day of first session.
+There are assignments for second day assignments.